-The Princeton-Blairstown Center supports urban youth as they strive to survive, succeed, and make a difference in their communities and world.
-Princeton University students can support the center's mission in a variety of ways, both during the school year through its campus office at 350 Alexander Street and during the summer at its 275-acre camp facility near the Delaware Water Gap National Recreation Area in northwestern New Jersey.
+The Princeton-Blairstown Center supports urban youth as they strive to succeed and make a difference in their communities and the world.
+Princeton students support the University's goal of "in the nation's service" in a variety of ways through the center's programs, both during the school year through its campus office at 350 Alexander Street and during the summer at its 263-acre camp facility near the Delaware Water Gap National Recreation Area in northwestern New Jersey.

-The Princeton-Blairstown Center began in 1908 as the "Princeton Summer Camp," founded by University undergraduates and alumni.
-For almost 100 years, the mission of supporting the development of urban youth through outdoor adventure and experiential education has remained the same.
-Today, the Princeton-Blairstown Center provides additional programming within and near urban communities such as Trenton and Newark.
-These include service learning projects and educational ventures such as successful on-campus trips for urban middle school students that are hosted by undergraduates.
+The Princeton-Blairstown Center began in 1908 to answer the call of University President Woodrow Wilson to be "in the nation's service."
+Founded by University undergraduates and alumni, the center is the oldest University-based service project in America.
+For 104 years, the mission of supporting the development of urban youth through outdoor adventure and experiential education while providing an avenue for civic engagement for University undergraduates has remained the same.

-Opportunities for Princeton students include providing community outreach and direct service programming for youth during the academic year, as well as summerlong instructional positions at the Princeton-Blairstown Center.
-Summer jobs involve spending most of the time outdoors-backpacking, canoeing, rock climbing, camping, and living in a community of remarkable people with a diverse range of abilities from a wide range of backgrounds and parts of the nation and the world.
+Today, the Princeton-Blairstown Center provides additional opportunities for service within and near our neighboring communities of Trenton and Princeton.
+Opportunities for Princeton students include providing community outreach and direct service programming for youth during the academic year, and educational ventures such as successful on-campus trips for urban middle school students that are hosted by undergraduates.
+Summer-long instructional positions at the Princeton-Blairstown Center involve spending most of the time outdoors with urban youth.

-The site's staff training, which is among the most comprehensive in the field of adventure-based experiential education in social and emotional learning, prepares students for a summer of challenge, growth, and success in acquiring such skills as trust, critical thinking, problem solving, and perseverance.
+The staff training, which is among the most comprehensive in the field of adventure-based experiential education in social and emotional learning, provides Princeton students for a summer of challenge, growth, and success in expanding and practicing such skills as critical thinking, problem solving, and leadership, all in the beauty of the natural world, with young people of cultural and socioeconomic diversity.

-For further information and an enthusiastic invitation to participate in making a difference in the lives of young people today, contact:
+For further information and an invitation to participate in making a difference in the lives of young people today, contact:

-Heather Haynes, site co-director Phone: (908) 362-6765 or E-mail: hhaynes@princeton.edu web.princeton.edu/sites/pbcenter
+Dave Barbier, Site Co-director Phone: 908-362-6765 or E-mail: dbarbier@princeton.edu www.princeton.edu/princetonblairstown